shahed4b/shahed4b/README.md

-- 👋 Hi, I’m @shahed4b
+- 👋 Hi, I’m Muhammed
-- 👀 I’m interested in ...
+- 👀 I’m interested in crypto
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how dao work
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web3 projects
-- 📫 How to reach me ...
+- 📫 How to reach me dm me @mamads96

 <!---
 shahed4b/shahed4b is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.